 Which is an acceptable condition to pull chain in train?

 The emergency chain system was introduced to help out passengers during their emergencies.
-Some of the acceptable condition to pull chain in train includes: a fellow passenger drops from the moving train, fire in the train, family member left behind at the station, boarding with an older or differently abled person at a station where the stoppage time is insufficient, medical emergencies (when a passenger within the coach needs urgent medical help), safety emergencies (events like robbery, dacoit raids, snatch-and-run, etc.).
+Some of the acceptable conditions to pull chain in train includes: a fellow passenger drops from the moving train, fire in the train, family member left behind at the station, boarding with an older or differently abled person at a station where the stoppage time is insufficient, medical emergencies (when a passenger within the coach needs urgent medical help), safety emergencies (events like robbery, dacoit raids, snatch-and-run, etc.).
 Other instances of emergencies can be held as valid reasons for chain pulling only after evaluation by the competent railway authorities.

 NOTE: Pulling the chain to delay the departure of a train for a passenger who is yet not onboard is a punishable offence.